We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 Does Squarespace offer free domains?

 You get a free domain name for one year from Squarespace if you upgrade from your free trial to a paid-for plan, and pay for your subscription on an annual basis.
-There are 330 domain extensions available from Squarespace, including the .com extension and many country-level ones (.co.uk, .au, .ca etc.).
+There are over 390 domain extensions available from Squarespace, including the .com extension and many country-level ones (.co.uk, .au, .ca etc.).

 What’s the best Squarespace plan?

-If you’re building a brochure site, we generally recommend the ‘Business plan.’
-This is because it gives you access to the bulk of website building features that you’ll need to create a professional website, and lets you access basic ecommerce features too.
-(The ‘Personal plan’ is really only suitable for very basic portfolio sites.)
 As for the commerce plans, we recommend the ‘Advanced Commerce’ plan over the standard ‘Commerce’ one, because it gives you access to a really important feature, abandoned cart saving, which can dramatically increase conversion rates and revenue.
 For more detailed information about the pros and cons of Squarespace plans, check out our Squarespace pricing guide.

 Do I need to install any software to use Squarespace?